 Kelly’s creative expressions and business savvy extend far beyond her musical talents.
 She revealed her Broken Record artwork, in which she breaks salvaged vinyl records to pieces and reassembles them in forms on canvas.
 She’s launched a music industry networking company called The MIC Network and has developed educational programs for bands as well as a music based reality television series.
 She’s been the voice of commercials for outfits such as Lexus, Starbucks, Motel 6, Southwest Airlines, and the American Diabetes Foundation, to name a few.

 After Timebomb, Astra began a journey of re-invention; exploring genres, writing with other artists, and returning to her “girl with a guitar” roots.
-Her seventh independent album release (2016), “Back to Ten” features the contributions of ten local artists including: Gayle Skidmore, Jeff Berkley, Carissa Schroeder (co-writer), Cathryn Beeks (co-writer), Trent Hancock, Podunk Nowhere, Matt Davies, Marta Z., Simeon Flick and Josie LaValle (co-writer.)
+Her seventh independent album release (2016), “Back to Ten” featured the contributions of ten local artists including: Gayle Skidmore, Jeff Berkley, Carissa Schroeder (co-writer), Cathryn Beeks (co-writer), Trent Hancock, Podunk Nowhere, Matt Davies, Marta Z., Simeon Flick and Josie LaValle (co-writer.)
 Engineer, Josh Mallit, co-produced the album at Rarefied Recording in North Park.
 Guest artists were given just acoustic guitar and vocal tracks and invited to add their own unique stylings to a song.
-Her latest album, “Chasing the Light,” draws upon influences from folk, country and bluegrass and was produced by local star producer, Jeff Berkley.
-She continues to build upon the return to her girl and a guitar roots and expresses themes that connect to raw human experience and a universal heartbeat.
+Her last full album, “Chasing the Light,” draws upon influences from folk, country and bluegrass and was produced by local star producer, Jeff Berkley.
+With her latest single release, “In This Life” and “The River Song,” she continues to build upon the return to her girl and a guitar roots and expresses themes that connect to raw human experience and a universal heartbeat.